BlidDev/Niv/wiki/graphics.md

 # Overview:
-SGL comes with a built in simple pixel canvas API, this chapter will explain how to use it.
+Nest comes with a simple pixel canvas API, and this chapter will explain how to use it.

 **The way it works:** The canvas has 2 pixel buffers, one for `display` and one for `drawing`.
-When you're editing your canvas you're actually editing the `drawing` buffer, then, when your frame is ready to be shown to the screen you can run `apply` in order to copy the `drawing` buffer into the `display` one, meaning your changes can actually be shown.
+When you're editing your canvas, you're actually editing the `drawing` buffer.
+Then, when your frame is ready to be shown to the screen, you can run `apply` in order to copy the `drawing` buffer into the `display` one, meaning your changes can actually be shown.

 This is done in order to reduce SFML draw calls as much as possible to save on computing power and unwanted visual gitches.